xcart/xcart-docs/_pages/kb_en/general_setup/installation/managing_modules/activating_and_deactivating_modules.md

 To deactivate an installed addon:

-1. In the **Installed Addons** section of your store's Admin area, find the addon that needs to be deactivated.
+1. In the **My Addons** section of your store's Admin area, find the addon that needs to be deactivated.
 2. Switch the On/Off trigger below the addon name to the "Off" state:.
 3. Click **Save changes**.
 This starts the addon deactivation process.
 After it is finished, the addon will be disabled.